DashBarkHuss/third_party_threshold/README.md

 ## Results Highest to Lowest

+In every state, 1 vote has a greater effect on the 5% third party threshold than it does on the presidential outcome.
+However, the degree varies by state.
+In the most extreme, a Massachusetts 3rd party vote has a 1194 times more powerful effect.
+In the lest extreme, a Georgia 3rd party vote has a 21 times more powerful effect.

 | State                | How many times greater your vote counts if you vote 3rd party than if you vote for a major party. |
 | -------------------- | ------------------------------------------------------------------------------------------------- |
 | Massachusetts        | 1194                                                                                              |